jinoklee/tReasure/README.md

     5) Visualization

 ## Installation
 tReasure is a package for the R computing environment and it is assumed that you have already installed R according to your operating system.
-See the R project at (http://www.r-project.org). tReasure requires the gwidget2 graphical library to run and a few additional packages for the analysis of RNA-seq.
+See the R project at (http://www.r-project.org).
+Also, addtional R tools (http://www.r-project.org) must be installed. tReasure requires the gwidget2 graphical library to run and a few additional packages for the analysis of RNA-seq.

 <br/>